chocolatey-community/chocolatey-test-environment/ReadMe.md

 * a 64-bit processor and OS
 * Intel VT-x [enabled](http://www.howtogeek.com/213795/how-to-enable-intel-vt-x-in-your-computers-bios-or-uefi-firmware/) (usually not an issue if your computer is newer than 2011).
 This is necessary because we are using 64bit VMs.
-* Hyper-V may need to be disabled for Virtualbox to work properly if your computer is a Windows box. **NOTE:** This may actually not be required.
+* Hyper-V may need to be disabled for VirtualBox to work properly if your computer is a Windows box.
+	* **NOTE:** This may actually not be required.
+	* If you have Hyper-V installed, Vagrant will use Hyper-V instead of VirtualBox.
 * At least 10GB of free space.

 ## Setup

 To get started, ensure you have the following installed:
  * Vagrant 1.8.1+ - linked clones is the huge reason here.
 You can technically use any version of Vagrant 1.3.5+.
 But you will get the best performance with 1.8.x+.
 It appears you can go up to Vagrant 2.1.5, but may have some issues with 2.2.2 and Windows guests (newer versions may be fine).
- * Virtualbox 4.3.28+ - 6.1.6 (this flows in the selection of Vagrant - 5.2.22 seems to have some issues but newer versions may work fine)
+ * VirtualBox 4.3.28+ - 6.1.6 (this flows in the selection of Vagrant - 5.2.22 seems to have some issues but newer versions may work fine)
  * vagrant sahara plugin (`vagrant plugin install sahara`)

 **NOTE:** If you decide to run with version 1.8.1 of Vagrant, you are going to need to set the `VAGRANT_SERVER_URL` environment variable as described in this [forum post](https://groups.google.com/forum/#!msg/vagrant-up/H8C68UTkosU/qz4YUmAgBAAJ), otherwise, you will get an HTTP 404 error when attempting to download the base vagrant box used here.